 Ok guys, your turn.
 Here are some extra things to think about packing if you’re venturing off to Thailand:

-- For Fashion – a pair of board shorts is a versatile guy’s item we recommend.
+A pair of board shorts is a versatile guy’s item we recommend.
 You can use them on the beach, for hiking, and for sightseeing around town.
 They dry quickly – which is awesome for Thailand’s frequently wet conditions – and are more airy and lightweight than traditional shorts or cargo shorts.
 And there are a lot of color options beyond the neon-striped surfer style that may come to mind – a neutral gray or camel-colored pair will have many uses.

 Also, you may want to think beyond traditional, everyday t-shirts and consider packing a polo or button-down shirt.
 Women have more options to dress up their look simply by wearing a sundress or adding an accessory to their outfit.
 But men are more limited, so the easiest option is to pack a shirt that will spice up your look.
 This will come in handy for nightlife outings in Bangkok, and will also be more appropriate when visiting temples.
 It’s a quick fix to any potential dress code requirements you may encounter along the way.

-- For comfort – most men sweat a lot, and you’ll be doing plenty of it in Thailand.
+Most men sweat a lot, and you’ll be doing plenty of it in Thailand.
 A UV buff is a quick-drying, moisture-wicking tubular protective bandana that draws sweat and moisture away from your skin, helping you stay cooler.
 It’s more commonly used as a headband, but can also be worn as a beanie-style cap, sun guard, face mask or neck protector.
 The soft, breathable material will feel lighter than a baseball hat while giving your head area UV protection.
 For such a light, small item of fabric, you’ll be happy with just how much it can do!

 What NOT to Pack for Thailand